Donate to United for Puerto Rico to support disaster relief in Puerto Rico!

 And, while the title of Puerto Rico includes the word “commonwealth” (just like the titles of Massachusetts and Kentucky), that word has no legal meaning in the United States.
 Puerto Rico is simply a territory belonging to the United States.

-This year, Puerto Rico finally voted to gain a permanent political status.
+This year, Puerto Rico once again voted to gain a permanent political status.
 The Puerto Rico Report will be covering the news throughout this historic process.